 The Personal Injury Trial

 Sometimes, both sides cannot reach a settlement agreement to resolve a personal injury claim.
 When this occurs, the court will set a date for the hearing.
 The case will begin with jury selection before each party gives opening statements.

 When that happens, each side will be given a certain amount of time to present their case to the court.

 As the plaintiff, you will be able to call witnesses and present your evidence to the court.
 You will most likely be called to testify yourself and will be subject to cross-examination from the defendant's attorney.

 Each of your witnesses can expect the same questioning and cross-examination.
-After your personal injury attorney has tried to prove your case, the defense gets a chance to prove their side of the story.
+After your personal injury attorney has provided evidence to prove your case, the defense gets a chance to prove their side of the story.
 Following that, each side will give closing arguments.

 Once both sides have rested their case, the judge will issue a jury instruction (if there is a jury) before the jury begins deliberation.

-To learn more about how the personal injury litigation process works, contact the attorneys at Rosenfeld Injury Lawyers to schedule your free initial consultation.
+To learn more about how the personal injury litigation process works, contact the personal injury attorneys at Rosenfeld Injury Lawyers, LLC to schedule your free initial consultation.
 We are experienced attorneys and trial lawyers familiar with all aspects of personal injury law.

 Contact our law firm at (888) 424-5757 (toll-free phone call) or use the contact form today to schedule a free case evaluation.
 All sensitive or confidential information you share with our law firm remains private through an attorney-client relationship.

 Our law firm accepts all personal injury cases through a contingency fee agreement, meaning that no upfront fees are paid until after the case has been resolved.
 So let us begin working on your case today to determine how much compensation you will receive through a fair settlement negotiation.